Principles of Organic Farming

 Basic Organic Farming

-Eliminate the use of toxic and persistent chemical pesticides and fertilizers.
+- Eliminate the use of toxic persistent pesticides.

 To be certified as organic, all organic farmers must keep records verifying their practices and products used.